 Appeals to the BZA are filed with DCRA’s sister agency, the DC Office of Zoning (DCOZ).
-The specific form, which is DCOZ Form 125, can be accessed by: http://dcoz.dc.gov/services/app.shtm.
-From the dropdown menu entitled “Select a PDF Form”, select Form 125 – BZA Appeal.
+The specific form, which is DCOZ Form 125, can be accessed via http://dcoz.dc.gov/services/app.shtm.
+From the drop-down menu entitled “Select a PDF Form”, select Form 125 – BZA Appeal.

 - DC Zoning Map